 The codebook contains a detailed description of the creation of the database, including criteria for the definition of the units of analysis, the coverage by countries and sectors, and the description of each of the raw variables collected.

-The online appendix contains an extension of the procedures and results presented in the paper, with descriptives figures of the dataset, details about the cluster analysis performed, the code for the mixed factor analysis, and classifications of countries and sectors based on the means of their agencies.
+The online appendix contains an extension of the procedures and results presented in the paper, with descriptives figures of the dataset, details about the machine learning algorithm to perform the cluster analysis, the code for the mixed factor analysis, and classifications of countries and sectors based on the means of their agencies.

 Recall from the article that the score represents the position of the institution in a dimension in 2010.
 It is a normalized value with mean zero and standard deviation one, and, therefore, it measures how many standard deviations away from the mean of all the agencies is located the agency at hand.
 The score comes from a posterior distribution of a parameter of a mixed factor analysis.
 Its value as a single point estimate is the fifth percentile of such posterior distribution (this loss function penalizes cases with missing data).